 Why is it reported? #

-A @phpstan-sealed PHPDoc tag references an interface that is marked as @internal.
-Internal types are not part of the package’s public API and may change or be removed without notice.
+The @phpstan-sealed PHPDoc tag references an interface that is marked as @internal.
+Internal interfaces are not part of the public API of their package and may change or be removed without notice.
+Referencing an internal interface in a @phpstan-sealed tag creates a dependency on an implementation detail that could break at any time.

 How to fix it #